List of Top Country LP's number ones of 1968

 Top Country Albums is a chart that ranks the top-performing country music albums in the United States, published by Billboard.
 In 1967, 17 different albums topped the chart based on sales reports submitted by a representative sample of stores nationwide.
-The chart was published under the banner Hot Country Albums in the issue of Billboard dated January 6 but the title changed to Top Country LP's the following week.
+The chart was published under the banner Hot Country Albums in the issue of Billboard dated January 6, but the title changed to Top Country LPs the following week.

 In the issue of Billboard dated January 6, Eddy Arnold was at number one with the album Turn the World Around, the record's third week in the top spot.
 It remained at number one for the first five weeks of 1968 before it was displaced from the top spot in the issue dated February 10 by By the Time I Get to Phoenix by Glen Campbell, which spent four weeks atop the chart.
 It was the first chart-topping album for Campbell, who had previously worked largely as a session musician, but it marked the start of an unbroken run of number ones in quick succession.
-In June he returned to number one with Hey Little One, and two months later was back at the top of the listing with A New Place in the Sun, which spent six weeks at number one, the longest unbroken run atop the chart during 1968.
+In June, he returned to number one with Hey Little One, and two months later was back at the top of the listing with A New Place in the Sun, which spent six weeks at number one, the longest unbroken run atop the chart during 1968.
 Four weeks after that album was displaced from the top spot, Campbell returned to number one with Gentle on My Mind, which had first entered the chart in October of the previous year and finally reached the top spot more than a year later.
-Two weeks later the album was replaced at number one by Bobbie Gentry and Glen Campbell, a collaborative album with Bobbie Gentry.
-In the issue of Billboard dated November 30 Campbell achieved his sixth number-one album of 1968 with Wichita Lineman, which occupied the top spot for the final five weeks of the year.
+Two weeks later, the album was replaced at number one by Bobbie Gentry and Glen Campbell, a collaborative album with Bobbie Gentry.
+In the issue of Billboard dated November 30, Campbell achieved his sixth number-one album of 1968 with Wichita Lineman, which occupied the top spot for the final five weeks of the year.
 His total of 19 weeks at number one was the most by any artist, more than twice that achieved by any other act.